-To install dct-toolkit, download the executable binaries from the Delphix download site129 and extract it to the machine from which it needs to run.
+To install dct-toolkit, download the executable binaries from the Delphix download site and extract it to the machine from which it will run.
 Once the executable binary is extracted, grant the execute permission to the binary file.

 On Linux and macOS this can be done from Terminal with the following command: